A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 - 3.b) How will both the school/setting and I know how my child/young person is doing and how will the school/setting help me to support their learning?

 Parents/Carers of children who have an Individual Educational Plan will be invited to meet on agreed dates.
 The review process will evaluate the impact and quality of the support and interventions.
 It will also take account of the views of the pupil and their parents.
-The class teacher, in conjunction with the Inclusion Lead, will revise the support and provision based on the pupil’s progress and development.
+The class teacher, in conjunction with the SENCo, will revise the support and provision based on the pupil’s progress and development.
 This will be done in consultation with the parents, the pupil and any agencies that are involved.

 Parents will be provided with clear information about the impact of support to enable them to be involved in planning the next steps.